 - 3.4.
-A licensee offering a product that falls into one of these categories must notify the commission before it starts to offer the product, by emailing exemptionregister@esc.vic.gov.au and providing the following information: - the name of the product - the standing exemption category under which the product is being offered - a brief description of how the product works

-- the Victorian energy fact sheet for that product - the terms and conditions for that product. - 3.5.
+A licensee offering a product that falls into one of these categories must notify the commission before it starts to offer the product, by emailing exemptionregister@esc.vic.gov.au and providing the following information: - the name of the product - the standing exemption category under which the product is being offered - · a brief description of how the product works - the Victorian energy fact sheet for that product - the terms and conditions for that product. - 3.5.
 Any licensee offering a product before 1 July 2020 that would be classified as an exempt market retail contract from 1 July 2020 must also notify the commission in the same manner prior to 1 July 2020 if they intend to continue offering the product under a standing exemption. - 3.6.
-Licensees offering products under a standing exemption must comply with the conditions set out in clauses 52D, 52DA and 52E of the Code (set out in section 5 of this guideline).
+Licensees offering products under a standing exemption must comply with the conditions set out in clauses 118, 119 and 120 of the code of practice (set out in section 5 of this quideline).